 I was born and live in Croatia.
-I have been engaged in pipemaking for twenty-five years and in the enjoyment of pipesmoking for the last forty-five years.
-A 14 years ago I got to know my present companion, Darko, top master carpenter, who for some time now has been collecting and processing semi-petrified oak wood (abonos, bog-oak, Mooreiche, morta).
+I have been engaged in pipemaking for twenty-seven years and in the enjoyment of pipesmoking for the last forty-six years.
+A 15 years ago I got to know my present companion, Darko, top master carpenter, who for some time now has been collecting and processing semi-petrified oak wood (abonos, bog-oak, Mooreiche, morta).
 As a result of our collaboration, pipes made of this material also started to come to life.
 As expected, like any hobby pipemaker, I began working in briar, mostly from the Adriatic coast, I followed working in olive wood, and now, as a peak, in bog oak (in pipesmoker’s world this type of material is commonly termed morta).

 I sell a lot of my pipes, but I also like presenting them as a gift to my friends.
 My domicile country is rich in natural resources of all materials of which pipes are made nowadays (briar, olive-wood), while in history it was one of the largest manufacturers of clay pipes.
-So in Croatia top briar, olive-wood, and various sorts (colours) of morta, including “golden”, “copper”, and black, can be found. currently I am preparing “red” and “blue” morta, as a very rare kind.
+So in Croatia top briar, olive-wood, and various sorts (colours) of morta, including “golden”, “copper”, and black, can be found.
+Currently I am preparing “red” morta, as a very rare kind.

 Unfortunately, these days the tradition of pipe smoking in the whole world has been reduced to a smaller number of enthusiasts, a few of whom regularly meet in our Society and Club in Zagreb.
 I am also president of Association of Pipesmokers “Lula” (Pipe).